-In the world of television Schreiber is currently filming an ABC series entitled The Family, scheduled to air in Spring 2016.
-Joan Allen stars along with Rupert Graves and Allison Pill.
+In the world of television Schreiber recently filmed the FX series Better Things, starring Pamela Adlon in 2016.
+She also shot the Spring 2016 ABC series The Family, starring Joan Allen along with Rupert Graves and Allison Pill.
 She previously photographed HBO series The Comeback with Lisa Kudrow and Christopher Guest's Family Tree; pilots for In Plain Sight for USA Cable/NBC and Filthy Gorgeous for Showtime, starring Isabella Rosselini.
 Schreiber also shot several episodes of The Client List for Lifetime, including the season three finale.

-Schreiber was honored with the Kodak Vision Award at the Women in Film Crystal Awards and received a 2011 Athena Award in New York City.
+Schreiber was recently named the 2017 ASC Presidents Award recipient, and will receive the honor at their 31st ASC Awards gala in February, 2017.
+She was honored with the Kodak Vision Award at the Women in Film Crystal Awards and received a 2011 Athena Award in New York City.
 She has served on the Sundance Dramatic Jury, Los Angeles Film Festival Jury, as well as the AFI Film Festival Jury.
 Nancy Schreiber recently taught advanced cinematography at American Film Institute and has guest lectured frequently in each of the New York and Los Angeles Film Schools.
 She served previously on the Board of Governors of the American Society Of Cinematographers, the Women In Film Foundation Board, and is a member of the Academy of Motion Picture Arts And Sciences.

 Fugly - Movie Review.
 "Alfredo De Villa, who worked with Leguizamo on Nothing Like the Holidays, directs the unwieldy mix with energy, and the accomplished director of photography Nancy Schreiber gives the New York locations a low-key freshness.
 The sporadic use of animation by Bill Plympton is more whimsical-decorative than edgy."